Poverty Research Initiative

 - explore new ways to advance our research/scholarship in alignment with community needs.

-The Poverty Research Initiative will convene monthly throughout the 2021-2022 academic year, engaging community leaders in dialogue and mutual exchange of ideas to inform both practice and research outcomes.
+The Poverty Research Initiative has met since the 2021-2022 academic year, engaging community leaders in dialogue and mutual exchange of ideas to inform both practice and research outcomes.

 - Gabriel Velez, Assistant Professor, Educational Policy and Foundations Program Coordinator, College of Education